Fejiro11/private-lottery/README.md

 ## Overview

-This protocol operates as a fully autonomous prediction game.
-Once deployed, the system runs continuously without human intervention.
+This protocol operates as a semi-autonomous prediction game.
+Once deployed, the system runs continuously with minimal human intervention.
 No admin or operator manually starts or ends rounds.

 ### Key Features